 Copyright 2023 Michael Stephen Wills All Rights Reserved

 Whoosh….whoosh.
-Taking out the garbage last Monday evening, July 15th, I heard the unmistakable sound of a liquid propane burner.
-As the propane is gasified and ignited, the flame and exhaust is directed into the balloon, all under control of the human operator.
+Taking out the garbage Monday evening, July 15th, 2019 I heard the unmistakable sound of a liquid propane burner.
+As the propane is gasified and ignited, the flame and exhaust are directed into the balloon, all under control of the human operator.
 What a sound!!

-This year, hot air balloons started launching from West Hill and, when the breeze (balloons never launch in winds, as far as I know) is right the balloon and gondola full of passengers drift in the direction of our home.
-One time, directly overhead, I estimate 200 feet away.
+These past years, hot air balloons started launching from West Hill and, when the breeze (balloons never launch in winds, as far as I know) is right the balloon and gondola full of passengers drift in the direction of our home.
+More than one time, directly overhead, I estimate 200 feet away.
 We could clearly see and converse with the passengers.
 What fun.

 Each previous viewing I regretted not filming the balloon as the vision floated away.
 Last Monday, I dropped everything (not literally, I did leave the garbage in the bin), mounted the Canon lens EF 70-300mm f/4-5.6L IS USM on a EOS 1Ds Mark III body, returning to the north side of our property as the balloon emerged from the trees, only the envelope visible.

 We have enjoyed this balloon before, the envelope pattern evokes a classic Navajo Rug, the colors really pop against the blue sky.

 Why the Whooooosh?